jenkc/jenkc/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on Machine Learning Projects on Kaggle!
-- 🌱 I’m currently learning Discrete Structures, Linear Algebra, Data Structures & Algorithms
+- 🌱 I’m currently learning Discrete Structures and Linear Algebra!
+- 🤔 I’m looking for help with launching a carreer in data and programming!
+- ⚡ Hobbies: classical violin, Tai Chi, meditation, kayaking, reading novels and sci-fi, journaling

-- 📫 How to reach me: jenkimkc@gmail.com OR admin@linuxgrrrl.com
+- 📫 How to reach me: jenkimkc@gmail.com

 Hello world!
 My name is Jennifer.
-I love to learn and am interested in teaching machines to do the same!
+I love to learn and am interested in how we do that and how we can teach our machines to do the same!
 I am looking forward to contributing and collaborating!
+Let's do cool things together!

 <!--
 **jenkc/jenkc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.